AdobeDocs/control-panel-learn.en/help/get-started-with-control-panel.md

 ---
-title: Getting started with Control Panel
+title: Get started with Control Panel
 description: Learn how to access the Control Panel and what the prerequisites are to be able to work with the control panel.
 feature: Control Panel
 kt: 6388